Philip Klobucar

 Research Interests

-My primary research continues to advance along two distinct but strongly interrelated lines of study: the development and application of digital programming and multimedia technologies in the literary arts and the continued refinement of social media networking in university-level pedagogy through ongoing advancements in software development.
-For almost a full century, the literary arts have long provided important genres and disciplines that have especially supported experiments in proceduralist-driven cultural production.
+My research continues to advance along two distinct but strongly interrelated lines of study: the development and application of digital programming and multimedia technologies in the literary arts and the continued refinement of social media networking in university-level pedagogy through ongoing advancements in software development.
+For almost a century, the literary arts have provided important genres and disciplines that have especially supported experiments in proceduralist-driven cultural production.
 My research and publications generally argue that efforts to build computer programs for creative language use began as early as the 1950s with Christopher Strachey’s and Alan Turing’s unique attempts to combine literary formats to separate computational models capable of generating readable poetry and fiction.
 Most Humanities-based researchers, including myself, agree that artworks, regardless of media format, fall under the larger aesthetic category of proceduralism.
-More currently, my work both in the classroom and at conferences focuses on recent software developments in proceduralism to automate all social communication through AI and Large Language Models (LLM), where Application Programming Interfaces (API) are now capable of attaching writing and information gathering tools to immense neural networks able to process nearly billions of unlabeled text combinations in all genres using near-spontaneous, self-learning procedures.
-Such developments, I believe, will have an immense effect on how electronic communication and education in general will be practiced and how individual courses will be taught in the immediate future.
+Currently, my work both in the classroom and at conferences focuses on recent software developments in proceduralism to automate all social communication through AI and Large Language Models (LLM), where Application Programming Interfaces (API) are now capable of attaching writing and information gathering tools to immense neural networks able to process nearly billions of unlabeled text combinations in all genres using near-spontaneous, self-learning procedures.
+Such developments, I believe, will have a profound impact on how digital communication and education are practiced, as well as how individual courses will be taught, in the immediate future.

 Creative Writing